 - Many operators may switch to maintenance mode and try to deplete existing inventory

-- Deferred demand expected to come back in Q4 2020
+- Deferred demand expected to come back in Q1 2021

 - 4 to 6 months’ time lag is required to have a significant impact on the supply side in this category, when demand shrinks, due to backlogs of orders

-Globally, ESP systems represent around 30% of the artificial lift, but more than 50% in non-rod pumping.
+Globally, ESP pumps and systems represent around 30% of the artificial lift, but more than 50% of non-rod pumping.
 The biggest market for ESP systems in North America and Russia.
 ESP systems are the fastest growing technology when it comes to penetration rates.

 A number of demand drivers present in the Middle East that and globally would provide growth in this segment.

 As several mature fields across the Middle East come off the natural flow and require ESPs to maintain demand, so there is a considerable volume and future growth potential for artificial lift solutions

 Redevelopment phases in major oilfields (including offshore), hence utilization of artificial lift technologies is expected

 - Over 5,000 wells are already using ESP or Gas Lift

 - Switch to the maintenance of existing wells, instead of drilling new wells, in a low oil price environment.